 This paper surveyed the literature related to providing connectivity to rural areas.
-The problem of providing connectivity to around half of the World population living in rural or underprivileged areas is indeed a major challenge.
+The problem of providing connectivity to around half of the world population living in rural or underprivileged areas is indeed a major challenge.
 Thus, in this paper, fronthaul and backhaul technologies used for connecting rural areas were presented and analyzed.
 The long term CAPEX and OPEX costs of backhaul solutions for rural areas were discussed based on inputs from the relevant literature.

-In addition, fronthaul specific challenges were listed and analyzed, while focusing on major issues like electricity provision, spectrum allocation, user awareness and acceptability, and gradual deployment from simple to complex networks in order to guarantee sustainability.
-Typical application scenarios in rural areas were presented, and several country-specific use cases were surveyed ana analyzed.
-In addition, the future trends in the evolution of rural connectivity were outlined, in the hope of reaching ubiquitous global connectivity, a goal hopefully achievable by 5G+/6G networks.
+In addition, challenges that are specific to connectivity in rural areas were listed and analyzed, while focusing on major issues like electricity provision, spectrum allocation, user awareness and acceptability, and gradual deployment from simple to complex networks in order to guarantee sustainability.
+Typical application scenarios in rural areas were presented, and several country-specific use cases were surveyed and analyzed.
+The lessons learned from the surveyed literature indicate that there is no single optimal solution that can be deployed to provide connectivity to rural areas.
+Although there are common aspects related to rural connectivity, each rural area has its own challenges and problems that need to be addressed.
+For example, wired deployment is easier in areas where railroad networks and the power grid are available, whereas in other areas local power generation should be catered for first before providing internet connectivity, which would typically be wireless.
+Finally, the paper outlined the future trends in the evolution of rural connectivity, in the hope of reaching ubiquitous global connectivity, a goal hopefully achievable by 5G+/6G networks.